meshtastic/firmware/docs/software/nrf52-TODO.md

 Nice ideas worth considering someday...

+- Use NRF logger module (includes flash logging etc...) instead of DEBUG_MSG
+- Use "LED softblink" library on NRF52 to do nice pretty "breathing" LEDs.
+Don't whack LED from main thread anymore.
+- decrease BLE xmit power "At 0dBm with the DC/DC on, the nRF52832 transmitter draws 5.3mA.
+Increasing the TX power to +4dBm adds only 2.2mA.
+Decreasing it to -40 dBm saves only 2.6mA."
 - in addition to the main CPU watchdog, use the PMU watchdog as a really big emergency hammer
 - turn on 'shipping mode' in the PMU when device is 'off' - to cut battery draw to essentially zero
 - make Lorro_BQ25703A read/write operations atomic, current version could let other threads sneak in (once we start using threads)
 - turn on DFU assistance in the appload using the nordic DFU helper lib call
 - make the segger logbuffer larger, move it to RAM that is preserved across reboots and support reading it out at runtime (to allow full log messages to be included in crash reports).
-Share this code with ESP32
+Share this code with ESP32 (use gcc noinit attribute)
 - convert hardfaults/panics/asserts/wd exceptions into fault codes sent to phone
 - stop enumerating all i2c devices at boot, it wastes power & time
+- consider using "SYSTEMOFF" deep sleep mode, without RAM retension.
+Only useful for 'truly off - wake only by button press' only saves 1.5uA vs SYSTEMON.
+(SYSTEMON only costs 1.5uA).
+Possibly put PMU into shipping mode?

 ```
 /*